 Directions:

-Step 1: Preheat your oven at 225 degrees and line with parchment paper.
+Step 1: Preheat your oven to 225 degrees and line with parchment paper.

 Step 2: In the bowl of a stand mixer, whisk together the egg whites and rosewater until soft peaks form.
-Gradually add in 1/2 cup of sugar.
+Gradually add ½ cup of sugar.
 Beat until firm, glossy peaks are formed.
 Combine the vanilla and rose extracts in a mixing bowl.
-Using a spatula, carefully add cornstarch into the meringue.
+Using a spatula, carefully add cornstarch to the meringue.

 Step 3: Fill your piping bags with the mix and pipe out individual rounds.

-Step 4: Bake in the oven till hey look dry.
+Step 4: Bake in the oven till they look dry.
 Leave them for a few more mins and then let them cool at room temp.

 Step 5: Make the whipping cream by beating cream cheese and adding in heavy cream and sugar.

-Step 6: Decorate the cooled pavlovas and garnish with rose petals.
+Step 6: Decorate the cooled pavlovas and garnish them with rose petals.

 5. Rose Gulab Jamun

 We can see you drooling from over here.
 Who wouldn’t?
-Naam sunte hi you start craving these syrupy delight.
+Naam sunte hi you start craving these syrupy delights.

 Prep Time: 10 mins